Heat Pump Price Guide | New Unit & Replacement Costs

 What is the Cost to Install or Replace a Heat Pump?

-Heat pump replacement cost is typically between $5,290 – $8,620 for a standard efficiency, 2.5 to 3 ton heat pump system.
+Heat pump replacement cost is typically between $8,930 to $14,160 for a standard efficiency, 2.5 to 3 ton heat pump system.
 The main cost factors are the size of the heat pump, the SEER and HSFP ratings of the system, and the heat pump brand.
+Inflationary costs also factor into this, since the same system just 4 years ago, was nearly half the cost that it is today.
+Geothermal see’s the biggest rise in cost over the last period, due to the various trades involved in the larger project.

 Split System Heat Pumps are comprised of three or more main components, a thermostat control, and installation accessories that connect the components and allow them to work together properly.
 Anytime we refer to a complete heat pump system, we’re referring to the outdoor heat pump condensing unit, an air handler with evaporator coil, electric heating strip, duct system, thermostat, and a refrigerant line-set to connect the system.